pasqualerossi/C-Plus-Plus/C++ Module 03/readme.md

 # C++ Module 03

-This module is designed to help you understand Inheritance in CPP.
+This module is designed to help you understand Inheritance in C++.